azfarshadpour/Question-Duplicate-Detection-in-Quora/README.md

  - Bag Of Words : It tokenizes the texts and counts the occurrences of token and return them as a sparse matrix.

 ## Modeling
 As it is a classification problem, to find an appreciate classifier I utilized XGboost, Naive Bayes classifier, and logistic regression.
 The accuracy of these techniques has been measured with different metrics such as precision, recall, f1-score.
-As a result
+As a result Naive Bayes performed better.